Great Southeast Pollinator Census in NC

 - To increase participants’ interest in and knowledge about pollinators.

-- To collect information about the number and diversity of pollinators and the flowers that attract them.
+- To collect data about the number and variety of pollinators and the flowers that attract them.

 - Review the brief instructions: Insect Counting and Identification Guide, How to Count, and the Counting Sheet (these are 2024 handouts that will be replaced when the 2025 materials are available)

-- Identify a plant that has insects landing on it (anywhere in NC, GA, SC or FL)
+- Identify a plant that has insects landing on it (anywhere in NC, SC, GA, AL or FL)

 - Set a timer for 15 minutes.